AVSLab/basilisk/docs/source/Vizard/vizardSettings.rst

       - No, sc name default
       - Specify which spacecraft should show actuator information.
 If not provided then the ``viz.spacecraftName`` is used.
+    * - ``showGenericSensorLabels``
+      - Boolean
+      - No
+      - Value of 0 (protobuffer default) to use viz default, -1 for false, 1 for true

 Defining a Pointing Line